LucasDelfino92/morrowindsharp/modlist.md

 - [**Signposts Retextured**](https://www.nexusmods.com/morrowind/mods/42126?) by PeterBitt: makes road signs legible.
 Uses higher quality vanilla-friendly textures.
   - Install only one of the main files.

+### LESS INTRUSIVE MAGIC GLOW

+Choose between one of these two alternatives for less intrusive magic glow.
+My personal preference is Assetless No Glow, but if you are a vanilla purist nothing beats Subtle Magic Glow.

+- [**Subtle Magic Glow**](https://www.nexusmods.com/morrowind/mods/4468?) by atteSmythe: replaces the "plastic wrap" effect around in-game magic items (those equipped by characters or on the ground) with less-obtrusive versions.
+  - This mod is incorrectly packaged.
+Set **faint** as the proper **Data** directory in MO2.
+- [**Assetless No Glow**](https://www.nexusmods.com/morrowind/mods/47925/) by NullCascade: removes the "plastic wrap" effect around in-game magic items (those equipped by characters or on the ground).
+Uses less memory and is more compatible than other "no plastic wrap effect" mods.
+  - For **Weapon Sheathing** to not add the glow effect back into sheathed equipment, we will need to comment some lines in **Weapon Sheating\MWSE\mods\weaponSheathing\main.lua**.
+The following lines must read like so:
+    - -- tes3.worldController:applyEnchantEffect(visual, quiver.enchantment)
+    - -- tes3.worldController:applyEnchantEffect(visual, shield.enchantment)
+    - -- tes3.worldController:applyEnchantEffect(visual, weapon.enchantment)

 ### MGE XE MODS

 The following mods require additional MGE XE configuration after installation to work as intended.
 Read the mod pages carefully.